Skip to Content

 However, French Bulldogs can be a challenge to train.
 Like many bulldogs, the Frenchie will go on their stubborn streaks occasionally.
 In addition, the French Bulldog can be a highly sensitive dog when it comes to obedience training.

 This means that Frenchies will need patience, consistency and firmness when it comes to training.
-As for training method, they respond the best to positive reinforcement.
+As for training method, they respond best to positive reinforcement.
 And unfortunately, the method of training wasn’t mentioned regarding Coren’s trials.

 RECOMMENDED: Here’s Why Frenchies Are Smart